prashanthkammari/omdbapi-scripts/README.md

 # Running the docker container by passing MOVIE environment variable
 # Note: You can pass any movie name in 'single'/"double" quotes
-$ docker -it -e MOVIE='avengers' omdbapi
+$ docker run -it -e MOVIE='avengers' omdbapi

 # Sample Output looks like below